MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/automatic-reconnection-lock-screen.md

 ### Remote Desktop Services server configuration

-To disabled Automatic Reconnection for your RDS session host, select the relevant method and follow the steps.
+To disable Automatic Reconnection for your RDS session host, select the relevant method and follow the steps.

 > [!TIP]
 > If you have an RDS deployment and want to configure Automatic Reconnection using the Session Collection properties, Group Policy must be in the **Not Configured** state for each session host.
 The Group Policy setting applied to each session host takes priority over the Automatic Reconnection setting for the Remote Desktop Session Collection.